Home page

 Email: michelle.gibson@unimelb.edu.au

-Michelle is a Research Fellow in the School of Ecosystem and Forest Sciences.
+Michelle is a Research Fellow in the School of Agriculture, Food and Ecosystem Sciences.
 Originally from California, she has worked in Mediterranean ecosystems in the southwest U.S.A. and South Africa’s Cape region conducting research on invasive plants, pollination, and human disturbances on bird communities.
 Her work in Australia has involved desert bird ecology and measuring effectiveness of restoration actions for Australian woodland birds.
 She is interested in understanding ecological disturbances and how to conserve and manage resilient ecosystems into the future.
 Her current research examines the effects of bushfires and planned burning on ecosystem resilience with a focus on avifauna monitoring across diverse ecosystems in Victoria.
-This project includes working closely with the Victorian Department of Environment, Land, Water and Planning and the Bushfire and Natural Hazards Cooperative Research Centre.
+This project includes working closely with the Victorian Department of Energy, Environment and Climate Action and Natural Hazards Research Australia.

 Julianna Santos